Do you know what a “Feed Grade” pet food is? The answer will shock you

 hmmmm.

-We circle right back around to the “edible” v. “inedible” terms again.
-Because “Feed Grade” by definition is “inedible,” then, obviously, “Human Grade” is “edible.”
+We circle back to the “edible” v. “inedible” terms again.
+Because “feed grade” by definition is “inedible,” then, obviously, “human grade” is “edible.”

-Because AAFCO has no legal definition covering quality standards or grades of ingredients in general, marketing terms such as human-grade will continue to proliferate and will be used to attempt to identify sources of quality animal tissue ingredients that come from a USDA-inspected facilities and have passed USDA inspection for human consumption.
+Because AAFCO has no legal definition covering quality standards or grades of ingredients in general, marketing terms such as human-grade will continue to proliferate.
+They will be used to attempt to identify sources of quality animal tissue ingredients that come from USDA-inspected facilities and have passed USDA inspection for human consumption.
 Until there are measurable attributes (standards) that describe the value and utility of the product, companies will continue to use these types of terms.

 “Because the terms “human grade” and “human quality” have no legal definition – simply means that AAFCO has no requirements regarding them.
 Claims that the product is “human grade” must be true according criteria spelled out in regulations.
 If a manufacturer is able to substantiate and verify the claim, it neither untruthful nor misleading and a company has a constitutional right to make truthful statements about the human grade quality of its products on the labels.
 In order to avoid problems with regulators, a pet food manufacturer should obtain a statement of No Objection from the Federal FDA.”

 However, the FDA isn’t going to do that anymore.
-Recently, the FDA decided not to issue any more “Statements of No Objection” or “Letters of No Objection” to pet food companies who make pet food in USDA registered human food production facilities with, obviously, human edible ingredients anymore.
+Recently, the FDA decided not to issue more “Statements of No Objection” or “Letters of No Objection” to pet food companies that make pet food in USDA-registered human food production facilities with human edible ingredients.

 “…This term has no definition in any animal feed regulations.
 Instead, it is a marketing creation that aims to convince consumers those products so-emblazoned are somehow better than others…”